Oh, yes it is!

 * consider new window treatments to allow for light, yet retain or increase privacy.

-* replace curtain rod with more subst
+* replace curtain rod with more substantial, dark brown rod

 * mount further outside of edge of window, so that when curtains are opened, they hang over wall and don’t cover any window.